 The physical environment matters – it matters in the office and it matters at home.
 Whether organisations take an ‘out of sight, out of mind’ approach or lean into taking full responsibility for the safety and effectiveness of the home working environments of employees impacts not only WHS compliance, but also how well people can do their work.
 Taking steps to create and monitor safe home working environments, replicating office equipment and verifying that a suitable space exists in the home are the first steps.
 A true equality should exist in the office and home, and while this will come with a price tag, it is a worthwhile return on investment.

-Dropbox’s recently announced ‘Virtual first’ strategy to transform their offices to collaboration studios – spaces where people come to work together and where solo work is no longer supported, is a bold move.
-It leads the way to create clear intentionality about the future office.
-Whether or not this is the right move for other organisations is to be seen, but what is essential is that all organisations take the time to consider which activities should happen at home, which activities should happen with teams together and which are the right environments that support the best possible outcomes.
+Some companies have transformed their offices to collaboration studios – spaces where people come to work together and where solo work is no longer supported, other have kept a more traditional format.
+What's essential is that all organisations take the time to consider which activities should happen at home, which activities should happen with teams together and which are the right environments that support the best possible outcomes.
 This could mean some minor changes to office settings, a smaller real estate footprint or even a radical new property strategy.

 Many of you will know the excruciating pre-COVID experience of running meetings where some people joined remotely while others were in the room.
 Many of these meetings were tricky at best or deeply ineffective at their worst.
 There is no doubt that these hybrid meetings will be increasingly common, so getting them right will be critical to supporting flexibility.

 Where people can’t contribute equally unless they are in the room, either they will disengage or simply return to the office for all meetings.
 Getting these meetings right goes beyond individual technology, rather it may mean re-designing meeting room layout, providing new technology, and re-thinking how meetings are run, and the sorts of etiquettes that will drive engagement.